 As with any security situation, shortening the time from detection to protection is key in surviving an attempted attack.
 By leveraging a Security Information and Event Management (SIEM) solution and looking to common Indicators of Attack (IoAs), organizations can shave minutes off of their detection process and stop threats before they morph into a full-blown breach.

 IoAs are exactly as they sound: common behaviors that could indicate the rumblings of an attack.
 The goal behind properly identifying and addressing an IoA is to prevent it from becoming an Indicator of Compromise – or, an IoC.
 Once an IoA goes undetected and becomes an IoC, the business in question is faced with the risk of becoming an embarrassing headline.

 So, how can businesses know what to look for?
-McAfee, part of Intel Security, has compiled a list of the eight most common IoAs and the warning signs of each to help your organization separate the signal from the noise.
+McAfee, part of McAfee, has compiled a list of the eight most common IoAs and the warning signs of each to help your organization separate the signal from the noise.